RobTillaart/map2colour/README.md

 See examples.

 By changing the colour map one can get different effects.
+The minimum is an intensity effects going from black towards a certain colour at max intensity.
+More complex colour schemes are possible, up to 7 different colours.
+This number is hardcoded (now) and that might change

 ## Performance